DICE: The Development of Inequalities in Child Educational Achievement: A Six-Country-Study

 Prof. Dr. Thorsten Schneider (Leipzig Team)

-Research assistant (Bamberg):
+Research scientist (Bamberg):

 Cooperation Partners: The project team is made up of senior, mid, and early career researchers from the partner countries.
 PIs from United Kingdom: Dr. Elizabeth Washbrook, Prof. Jane Waldfogel.
 PIs from France: Dr. Anne Solaz, Dr. Lidia Panico.
 PI from the Netherlands: Prof. Renske Keizer.
 Partners from the USA and Japan are complementing the research team.